Maggie’s Farm – Dylan’s Middle Finger to the Folk Scene

 I ain’t gonna work on Maggie’s Farm, no more

-Then the 2nd verse appears to take aim at the music business, of moneymen, tour promoters who wanted him to keep the money train rolling.
+Then the 2nd verse appears to take aim at the music business, the moneymen, and tour promoters who wanted him to keep the money train rolling.

 I ain’t gonna work for Maggie’s brother, no more